Wednesday Sept 15th, 2021, 0620-1400

 The rest of the day was on top a ridge with a few views.
 As such, there were plenty more rocks and the trail was pretty rugged.
 It weaved around a lot too, back and forth from one side of the ridge to the other.
 It felt a bit spastic but I suppose there’s a reason for it.
 It was also very quiet.
 I didn’t see anyone until the last few miles.

 I found a cooler of trail magic at a roadside crossing.
-It was from Heartstrings, the woman we met just south of Great Barrington, MA.
+It was from Heartstrings, the woman I met just south of Great Barrington, MA.
 It was specifically addressed to SOBOs, which made me feel so special.
 It was also perfect timing, as I was running low on water and there weren’t any sources on top the ridge.
 An ice-cold pepsi and water bottle filling really hit the spot.
 It seems that I had just missed her dropping it off that morning.
-I really hope the presence of the cooler didn’t mean she’d gotten off trail for good.
-She was from PA, so I hoped she was just taking a break to visit her family.
+I really hoped the presence of the cooler didn’t mean she’d gotten off trail for good.
+She was from PA, so maybe she was just taking a break to visit her family.
 Thanks so much Heartstrings!

 The downhill into town was tedious, going over multiple rock outcrops involving some scrambling.
 It had gotten so hot, I just wanted to be done for the day.
 Rocks rocks rocks.
 They certainly are a mental game.
 It always seems just when I’m hoping for some easy trail, they get even harder.
 At last I was at the bottom, walking along another huge highway to cross the very broad Susquehanna river.

 This brought me to Duncannon, a very down-on-its-luck kind of town.
 I’m guessing it used to be supported by mining or some other by-gone industry.
-It seems to not be supported by much these days, not even hikers.
+It seemed to not be supported by much these days, not even hikers.
 The AT runs straight through the center.
 There’s one outdoor gear store and hostel, plus a church basement.
 The Doyle Hotel is also legendary in trail lore.
 It’s an old Victorian building with $25 rooms that are reportedly haunted.
 I opted to stay in the church basement, as there was a ton of room to spread out my stuff for sorting.
 After picking up my box at the PO, I needed to organize what was getting sent back, sent forward, and thrown away.

 I’d come into town with so much leftover food.
 Plus I’d had food sent from home with my box of shoes.
 It was so much that I’d decided to ship half of it down the trail a few hundred miles.
 I also switched out my broken trekking pole and my wind jacket for a real rain jacket, in anticipation of cooler weather.
 The latter seemed like a longshot, since it was 86 degrees with a heat index in the 90s when I walked into town.
 I got an ice cream cone which almost melted before I could wolf it down.
 So hot.